Whisper

 cd $VOICEAI_ROOT/whisper_sdk/sampleapp/npu_rpc_linux_sample/voice-ai-ref

-# overwrite the main.cpp example
+# Overwrite the main.cpp example to add microphone selection

-wget -O src/main.cpp https://cdn.edgeimpulse.com/qc-ai-docs/code/voiceai_ref_2.1.0.0_main.cpp
+wget -O src/main.cpp https://cdn.edgeimpulse.com/qc-ai-docs/code/voiceai_asr/2.3.0.0/whisper_sdk/sampleapp/npu_rpc_linux_sample/voice-ai-ref/src/main.cpp

 # Symlink Whisper libraries for build